Aquatic Invasive Species

 Exotic Aquatic Plant Watch - Michigan’s volunteer aquatic invasive plant monitoring program; part of the MiCorps Cooperative Lakes Monitoring Program.
 Volunteers are trained to survey inland lakes for the presence of invasive plants.
 The program is open to all interested volunteers.

-Michigan Department of Environmental Quality - Aquatic Invasive Species- Includes a wealth of current information on invasive species in Michigan’s waters.
+Michigan Invasive Species Program - Includes a wealth of current information from the State of Michigan on invasive species in Michigan’s waters.
 The Aquatic Nuisance Species Control page describes control methods, including permit requirements.

 Tip of the Mitt Watershed Council - Aquatic Invasive Species- This northern Michigan watershed council maintains an excellent resource for invasive species identification.